cncf/devstats-helm/ADDING_NEW_PROJECTS.md

 4. Go to `cncf/devstats-helm`:

+- Update `prod/README.md` specify new ranges for prod-only and test-only projects (at the bottom of the file).
 - Update `devstats-helm/values.yaml` (add project).
 - Now: N - index of the new project added to `github.com/cncf/devstats-helm/devstats-helm/values.yaml`.
 M=N+1.
 Inside `github.com/cncf/devstats-helm`:
 - Consider `forceAddAll=1|tsbd|''` and `skipAddAll=1|''` flags when adding multiple projects, or any project which is disabled or not included in 'All ...'